mashtii85/crewmeister/README.md

 ### nx-monorepo

 Words can not express how powerfull this monorepo is.
-You should try it.
+Definitely advise it.
 In simple way, if we have 3 projects, backend, frontend and mobile, all written in js then you can place all in the mono repo.
 You can empower any package to build and publish in npm or github packages

 # Have a word